 I endeavor to replace such media on discovery, but sometimes I may not be able to remove credit already provided, as the content has been removed and/or the account been closed by service providers etc.

-Seamless readability for my viewers is my top goal, but I do not wish to achieve that by compromising on attributions.
+Seamless readability for my readers is my top goal, but I do not wish to achieve that by compromising on attributions.
 Any suggestions to improve on my current system are welcome.
 I would be happy to use a reliable plugin eg., that can automatically publish illustrator info taken from alt-tags, alongside author name.

 Also, should anyone still have reservations that their work has not been attributed properly or used inadequately, please let me know.
 Rest assured, it will be replaced with something else immediately.